The Rawson Lake hike in Alberta's Peter Lougheed Provincial Park is one of a few…

 - This is truly an off the beaten path hike.
 You may not see another soul so be prepared to be self-sufficient in an emergency.

 - The hike is accessed off of Highway 20 shortly after entering Tweedsmuir Provincial Park if you’re driving west.
 Signage is good.
 It’s about a 40 minute drive from Anahim Lake.
+We had stayed at Atnarko Lodge – a further 30 minute drive away, but well worth it.

 - The hike is eight kilometres one way though once you’re in the vicinity of the Rainbow Range you could hike for days.